vindarel/lisp-journey/content/blog/why-do-we-have-to-wait-one-month-before-quicklisp-updates.md

 * [the reddit thread](https://www.reddit.com/r/Common_Lisp/comments/6x7c85/why_do_we_have_to_wait_one_month_before_quicklisp/)

 * [Qi](https://github.com/CodyReichert/qi), a Common Lisp package
-  manager in the making - more traditionnal, no surprises - didn't try.
+  manager in the making - more traditional, no surprises - didn't try.